hyperledger-labs/splice/docs/src/sv_operator/sv_upgrades.rst

   (for example, by scanning participant logs for ``Commitment correct`` messages), and the ability to submit transactions to the new synchronizer (for example, by creating a dummy validator onboarding secret).
 - Agreeing on a timeline for decommissioning the Canton and CometBFT nodes connected to the original (pre-migration) synchronizer.
+- Before we decommission the Canton and CometBFT nodes connected to the original (pre-migration) synchronizer, we should remove ``migration.legacyId`` we have set previously in the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/sv-values.yaml``.

 ..
 TODO(#10782): Consider improving the "verify healthy" instructions for partners with specific metrics to check.